Privacy statement

 As a matter of principle, we process personal data only with the consent of the data subject, unless the processing is permitted for other legal reasons, for example, for the performance of a contract with the data subject and for corresponding pre-contractual measures, in order to protect our overriding legitimate interests, because the processing is evident from the circumstances, or after prior information.

-In this context, we process in particular information that a data subject voluntarily and personally provides to us when contacting us - for example, by letter, e-mail, contact form, social media or telephone - or when registering for a user account.
-We may store such information, for example, in an address book or with comparable tools.
-If you transmit personal data to us via third parties, you are obliged to ensure data protection vis-à-vis such third parties as well as to ensure the accuracy of such personal data.
+In this context, we process in particular information that a data subject voluntarily and personally transmits to us when contacting us - for example, by letter, e-mail, contact form, social media or telephone - or when registering for a user account.
+If you transmit personal data to us via third parties, you are obliged to ensure data protection vis-à-vis such third parties and to ensure the accuracy of such personal data.

-We also process personal data that we receive from third parties, obtain from publicly accessible sources or collect in the course of providing our services, if and to the extent that such processing is permitted for legal reasons.
+We also process personal data (in particular contact data, credit card details, dates of birth, nationality and information on ticket purchases) that we receive from third parties (e.g. from our sponsors, ticketing providers, etc.), obtain from publicly available sources or collect in the course of providing our services, if and to the extent that such processing is permitted for legal reasons.

 2.4 Processing of personal data by third parties, including abroad

-Such third parties are generally located in Switzerland as well as in the European Economic Area (EEA).
-Such third parties may also be located in other states and territories on earth as well as elsewhere in the universe, provided that their data protection law ensures adequate data protection in the opinion of the Swiss Federal Data Protection and Information Commissioner (FDPIC) and - if and to the extent that the General Data Protection Regulation (GDPR) is applicable - in the opinion of the European Commission, or if adequate data protection is ensured for other reasons, such as by a corresponding contractual agreement, in particular on the basis of standard contractual clauses, or by a corresponding certification.
-Exceptionally, such a third party may be located in a country without adequate data protection, provided that the requirements under data protection law, such as the express consent of the data subject, are met for this purpose.
+Such third parties are generally located in Switzerland as well as in the European Economic Area (EEA) (in particular Italy and Germany) and may also be located in other states and territories, provided that their data protection law ensures adequate data protection in the opinion of the Swiss Federal Data Protection and Information Commissioner (FDPIC) and - if and to the extent that the General Data Protection Regulation (GDPR) is applicable - in the opinion of the European Commission, or if adequate data protection is ensured for other reasons, such as through a corresponding contractual agreement, in particular based on standard contractual clauses, or through a corresponding certification.
+Exceptionally, such a third party may be located in a country without adequate data protection, provided that the data protection requirements for this, such as the express consent of the data subject, are met.

 3. Rights of data subjects